scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** Lightning

-Charge the air around a creature in range.
-Make a spellcasting roll against the targets Dexterity.
-On success the target takes a wound.
-If you roll a critical the spell bounces to a creature adjacent to the target, making a new roll for the new target.
-This spell ends when you do not roll a critical or you run out of targets.
-This cannot effect the same target twice.
+Charge the air around a creature in range, causing sparks to strike the creature.
+Make a spellcasting roll against the creatures Dexterity.
+On success the creature takes a wound in lightning damage.
+If you roll a critical the spell bounces to a creature adjacent to the target, making a new roll for the new creature.
+This cannot bounce to the same creature twice and must bounce if there is a creature adjacent to the initial target.

-Add a proficiency die for every level above cantrip.
+Add an enhanced die for every level above cantrip.

 ___
 #### Thundering Blow